Frequently Asked Questions

 May I use numbing ointment before my treatment?

-What should I consider after the treatment?
+What do I need to consider after the treatment?

 Is permanent makeup lasering also suitable for toned or dark skin?